LazyTuba/completion-tracker/README.md

 The tracker will emit a 'complete' event when at least one post has been registered for every tag.

-### Configure for tracking completion of labeled group(s) of tasks.
+#### Specification for tracking completion of labeled group(s) of tasks.

-If tracking with a 'count' trackType, must include 'opts' property with 'reqd' property.
+When tracking with a 'count' trackType, we must include 'opts' property with 'reqd' property.

     tagSpecs = {
             a : { trackType : 'count', opts : {reqd : 3 } },